accelecode/controller_commands/readme.md

 #### Other Benefits

 In addition to filling the gaps outlined above, there are other benefits to using `controller_commands`.
-These benefits are subjective and are presented as such. your mileage may vary.
+These benefits are subjective and are presented as such.
+Your mileage may vary.

 By decoupling validation from models it is very easy to read and understand what is required to perform a particular API action.
 You may also find that validation defined at a controller action/command-level is also easier to read and understand.

 While Rails does allow partial validation of a model, using validation at the controller action-level makes it easier to see what's being validated and the context for why those fields are being validated.

-When adding validation to a model, there is a greater chance of unintentionally impacting other parts of the application with the new validation.
-Changing validation in one action is less likely to impact other parts of your application.
+When adding validation to a model in a traditional Rails application, there is a greater chance of unintentionally impacting other parts of the application with the new validation.
+By scoping validation to a single action, changing validation in one action is less likely to impact other parts of your application.

-Commands can more easily and clearly modify multiple models at the same time and it becomes clear, when looking at the model why these modifications are being made at the same time.
+Commands can more easily and clearly modify multiple models at the same time and it becomes clear, when looking at the command, why these modifications are being made at the same time.
+Additionally, by extracting the processing from controller actions, a seperation of concerns is enforced such that business-oriented code is placed in the command and http-related code is handled by `controller_commands` itself.
+Arguably, something similar could be said about moving business-oriented code out of Active Record models (though it is so common to have business-oriented code in models in traditional rails applications that it could almost be viewed as contriversial to move away from that approach completely).

-By supporting the existing Rails controller action approach, we gain two key benefits.
+By integrating commands with controller actions, we gain two other key benefits.
 First, it is easier to start using `controller_commands` in an existing Rails app.
-You can start using commands inside your existing controllers, simply as new controller actions which are called from client-side JavaScript in your views.
+You can start using commands inside your existing controllers as new controller actions which are called from client-side JavaScript in your views.
 Second, you can utilize your existing controller action authorization scheme to allow/disallow users to perform commands.

 ## Getting Started